From immortal to quite mortal, Kentucky's Unforgettables face midlife challenges 25 years after their greatest moment

 Feldhaus was perhaps the most forgettable Unforgettable.
 He wasn’t a statewide phenomenon like Farmer.
 He didn’t have the ball in his hands all the time like Woods.
 He didn’t fill reporters’ notebooks like Pelphrey.

-But the 6-foot-7 Feldhaus was a handiman for Pitino on the court.
+But the 6-foot-7 Feldhaus was a handyman for Pitino on the court.
 When the undersized Wildcats needed help defensively inside, they would throw Feldhaus into the breach.
 When they needed someone to sit on the perimeter and make 3-pointers against a Dale Brown “Freak” defense, Feldhaus dropped six of them on LSU.

 And when they needed someone to score a basket to tie the game against Duke at 93 near the end of regulation, Deron Feldhaus was the man for that, too.
 Everything that happened thereafter – the drama-drenched five lead changes in the final 31 seconds, the Woods shot, the Laettner answer – would not have happened without that basket.